Input

 # if not global, ask parents.

-env_update(var_name, value, env[0])
+env_update(var_name, value, env[0])def mean(x):

 return x

-print "one thousand and one nights"
+print "one thousand and one nights"try, except.def eval_stmt(true, environment):

 stmttype = tree[0]